 What is better than the exquisite pain of perma-death?
 Why, sharing it with a friend or two, of course!

 The above statement being a universal truth, I have endeavoured to build the most detailed and comprehensive guide to co-op roguelikes and roguelites that I can.
-What’s more, I know will be very useful for anyone out there who is looking for a co-op game to play with their partner, online with a buddy, or when some friends are over.
+What’s more, I know it will be very useful for anyone out there who is looking for a co-op game to play with their partner, online with a buddy, or when some friends are over.

-As with all of the top lists here on Rogueliker, this page is going to be refreshed as more games are played – perhaps more so in this instance as the plan is to enlist some friends and play both online and local co-op as and when I can.
+As with all of the top lists here on Rogueliker, this page is going to be refreshed as more games are played – perhaps more so in this instance, as the plan is to enlist some friends and play both online and local co-op as and when I can.

 Five cartoony mutants prepare to battle the apocalypse.